"Superstar" Billy Graham: Bodybuilding career

-In 1961 Coleman was the winner of the West Coast division of the Mr. Teenage America bodybuilding contest (Frank Zane winning in the East Coast division), and his photo appeared soon after in Bob Hoffman's Strength and Fitness magazine.
+In 1961, Coleman was the winner of the West Coast division of the Mr. Teenage America bodybuilding contest (Frank Zane won the East Coast division), and his photo appeared soon after in Bob Hoffman's Strength and Fitness magazine.
 Coleman began to train intensively in 1968 at Gold's Gym in Santa Monica, where he worked out with Dave Draper, Franco Columbu and Arnold Schwarzenegger.
 At this time he was able to bench press 605 lbs (the world record, held by his friend Pat Casey, was 616 lbs).
 One of Coleman's photo shoots with Schwarzenegger was featured that year in Joe Weider's Muscle Fitness magazine.

 When Coleman decided to become a professional wrestler two years later, he had the inspiration of marrying wrestling to bodybuilding.
-As a wrestler he weight-trained continually, and in 1975 prepared for the World Bodybuilding Guild's Pro.
-Mr. America contest in New York City, where his 22-inch biceps won first place in the Best Developed Arms division.
+As a wrestler, he weight-trained continually, and in 1975 prepared for the World Bodybuilding Guild's Pro Mr. America contest in New York City, where his 22-inch biceps won first place in the Best Developed Arms division.
 At the peak of his wrestling career in 1977, Coleman weighed 275 lbs.
-From 1978 he gained more weight and in 1980, at 325 lbs, he took part in the World's Strongest Man competition in Great Gorge, New Jersey.
-He finished seventh in this contest in spite of injuring himself in one of the events.
-On December 6 of the same year Coleman hosted the U.S. Invitational Powerlifting Championship in Phoenix, Arizona.
+From 1978, he gained more weight and in 1980, at 325 lbs, he took part in the World's Strongest Man competition in Great Gorge, New Jersey.
+He finished seventh in this contest despite injuring himself in one of the events.
+On December 6 of the same year, Coleman hosted the U.S. Invitational Powerlifting Championship in Phoenix, Arizona.